dcunited001/dcunited001.github.io/_posts/2018-02-15-to-catch-a-butterfly-epistemic-miracles-of-serendipity.md

     evaporating dis-parity, after finishing the Andrew Ng's Machine Learning course.
 However, I've never been given a real chance to integrate into the workforce in America.

+[^hundred-years-war]: Since I don't know enough about Joanne d'Arc or
+    Gilles de Rais, historians of the Hundred Years War and of French History thereafter can probably contest this.
+That won't happen because no one in America acts like it's worth the time to even correct anything I say.
+People don't want to give me the credit of being worth any attention whatsoever.
+That's what it's like being in this plane of nullified existance.
+How's that working out for you?

+[^some-people-are-assholes]: They may become attached autonomously
+    (i.e. without interaction/direction from someone else) or they may attach themselves un/intentionally.
+They may interact with your life in/directly.
+Regardless, how they choose to see you and what change they intend to create by interacting with you will have a large effect.